Picatout/stm32-tbi/docs/refman.md

 [main index](#index-princ)
 ## Syntax
+<a id="syntax"></a>
+For a formal syntax description see [syntax](syntax-en.md) document.

-The character code used is [ASCII](https://en.wikipedia.org/wiki/ASCII) set {0..127.
+The character set used is [ASCII](https://en.wikipedia.org/wiki/ASCII) code {0..127}.

 A program is a list of numbered lines.
 Valid Line number range is {1..65535}.
 If a line without number is entered it is taken as an immediate command and executed.
-A line with a number is compiled to tokens list and store un RAM as part of a program.
+Otherwise the the compiled line is stored in RAM as part of a program.

 Blue pill Tiny BASIC authorize *labels* as [GOSUB](#gosub) and [GOTO](#goto) target instead of a line number.
 It is faster at execution to use a *label* instead of a line number.

-*Label* name obey the same form as constants names, minimum 2 characters and maximum 6.
-Only letters plus **'_'**. character.
+*Label* name obey the same form as user constants names, minimum 2 characters and maximum 6.
+Only letters and **'_'**. character.

 The *label* must follow immediately the line number.